ml6team/fondant/docs/pipeline.md

 NOTE: that the pipeline ref is the path to the compiled pipeline spec OR a reference to an fondant pipeline in which case the compiler will compile the pipeline first before running.

-This will start the pipeline and provide logs per component(service)
+This will start the pipeline and provide logs per component(service).